-Hayes Raffle is a technology innovator who develops new computing devices.
+Hayes Raffle is a technology innovator working on new initiatives with Google’s Learning and Education team.
 He has recently spent a year researching technology use throughout the world.

 Hayes contributed to AR and VR systems at Google including The Daydream VR controller which has become industry standard for mass-market VR systems.
 As a core team member of Google Glass, Hayes helped develop hands-free input methods for wearable computing such as eye gaze tracking and biometric input.